Why We Try to Avoid People With Sales Experience

 Within two weeks we realised he had not made a single genuine call.
 Every dial in the system was logged at one second.
 He was connecting the call to trigger the metrics, hanging up immediately, and adding fabricated notes.
 Twenty years of experience in how to fake activity while doing nothing.
 Lucky I have thirty years of experience and saw through it.

 This is worse than hiring someone with no experience at all.
 This is actively damaging our brand and your brand.
 Every fake call is a real number that now has a record of a bad interaction.
 Every fabricated note is a lie sitting in your CRM that needs to be undone.
-Research suggests around seventeen percent of employees actively do everything they can to sabotage their employer.
-In sales, where the work is largely invisible until the pipeline review, that sabotage can run for months before anyone notices.
+There are thousands and thousands of excuses to get out of sales work.
+Some of them are logical and reasonable.

 The Logo Problem

 We call it the sales recruitment merry-go-round.
-Q1 Recruitment Q2 Bring them up to speed Q3 Realise they can’t sell’ Q4 Remove them. go Back to the go and do not collect $200.
+Q1 Recruitment Q2 Bring them up to speed Q3 Realise they can’t sell’ Q4 Remove them. go Back to the go and do not collect $200,000.

 What Experience Actually Brings